The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 # backbone of your LibreMesh network (and you are using Batman-adv + Babeld)

-# you will need specific wifi and net configuration both on the client and
+# you will need specific wifi and net configuration both on the client and on the access point

-## set radio99 as backbone access point (not for users connection, specific client configuration reported below) part of the LibreMesh network structure using Batman-adv and Babeld, both the following "wifi" and "net" sections are required on the AP
+# part of the LibreMesh network structure using Batman-adv and Babeld, both the following "wifi" and "net" sections are required on the AP

-# list modes 'ap' # include this if you additionally want an AP for clients on the same radio, check the maximum number of "interface combinations" with "iw phy phy0 info" command
+# list modes 'ap' # Include this if you additionally want an AP for clients on the same radio,

 # list modes 'apname'

-# list modes 'ieee80211s' # include this if you additionally want also do IEEE802.11s mesh on the same radio, check the maximum number of "interface combinations" with "iw phy phy0 info" command
+# list modes 'ieee80211s' # Include this if you additionally want also do IEEE802.11s mesh on the same radio,

 list modes 'apbb' # apbb stands for backbone AP, for other LibreMesh routers connection rather than for users connection

-option apbb_ssid 'backbone/%H' # clients should not connect to this AP, SSID name should point it out
+option apbb_ssid 'backbone/%H' # Clients should not connect to this AP, SSID name should point it out

 # option apbb_key 'somePassword'